amstlldj/SCIF-CFGRF/README.md

-(3) We propose a novel Classifier-Free Guidance inference sampler and a QE-block based on spatiotemporal-conditional RF information fusion, which eliminates the need for explicit classifiers while enhancing both generation quality and efficiency.
-The integration of the RF-based Euler synthesis method further improves performance and accelerates deployment.
+(3) We propose a novel Classifier-Free Guidance inference sampler and a QE-block based on spatiotemporal-conditional RF information fusion, which eliminates the need for explicit classifiers while enhancing both generation quality and efficiency.
+The integration of the RF-based Euler synthesis method further improves performance and accelerates deployment.

-(4) Experiments on 14 balanced datasets from two realworld bearing datasets show that SCIF-CFGRF surpasses mainstream methods in synthesis quality.
-Under 1:400 imbalance, it achieves a cosine similarity of 0.94 and a downstream accuracy of 80%, with inference time reduced to 5% of DDPM.
+(4) Experiments on 14 balanced datasets from two real world bearing datasets show that SCIF-CFGRF surpasses mainstream methods in synthesis quality.
+Under 1:400 imbalance, it achieves a cosine similarity of 0.94 and a downstream accuracy of 80%, with inference time reduced to 5% of DDPM.